 ANL test procedure

-- Launch the Callisto™ Suite from Noah or OtoAccess®.
+- Launch the Equinox Suite from Noah or OtoAccess®.

 - Click on the AUD tab on the upper right hand side of the screen.
-Ensure that your Audiometry has been performed ahead of advancing into the SIN test as this determines the start level for the test.
+Ensure that you have performed audiometry before advancing into the ANL test, as this determines the start level for the test.

 - Click on Menu, Tests and then select ANL

 - Once in the ANL test screen, you will see that there are 4 different conditions which you can choose to measure.

 MCL High – This is the loudest comfortable level the patient can listen to without any competing noise

 MCL Low – This is the lowest comfortable level the patient can listen to without any competing noise